wiredcraft-ops/role-wcl-docker/README.md

 # role-wcl-docker
-> an annsible role to install, configure and manage docker
+> an ansible role to install, configure and manage docker